RitabrataDas343/Data-Structures-Algorithms/README.md

 # LearnRepo
-These are basic algorithm models written in Python.
+These are basic algorithm models written in Python 3.0.

 ## What is an Algorithm?